copper-leaf/kudzu/README.md

 I've got several projects which require custom parsing, and after looking around at the various options available in Java and Kotlin, I've decided that I would just rather write my own.
-Most of the ones I found either require Java 8 (a deal-breaker if I want to use it on Android), or I found them to be very complex to use, being intended for writing full-blown, high-performance compilers.
+Most of the ones I found either require Java 8 (a deal-breaker if I want to use it on older versions of Android), or I found them to be very complex to use, being intended for writing full-blown, high-performance compilers.
 I needed something simple, and I also wanted to learn how parsers work, so I decided to make my own.

 This library is a parser combinator like most of the others, but is focused on having a simpler API and clear separation of concerns.
 Maybe I just found the other options confusing just because I am still learning how these things work, but Kudzu produces code that is quite a bit easier to read and understand than most of the other options I've found.

-Regardless, I aim for this library to have a very strikt (heh) and clean separation between parsing the input into an AST, and the evaluation of the AST.
-You'll first build your grammar using the parsing primitives provided by Kudzu, which will produce an immutable grammar that will recognize your language.
-This grammar will parse an input string into an AST.
-You can then attach visitors to that AST and navigate the nodes in the parse tree, which will allow you to easily get the data you need out of the AST.
+There is not complex DSL that needs to be learned, Kudzu parsers are just normal Kotlin classes, and recursive parsing is just constructing those classes with other parsers.
+It's all just normal Kotlin, you don't have to learn all the special operator overrides or know anything about functional programming/terminology to build a Kudzu parser.
+Just express the intent in well-named classes and it should just work.

+Kudzu parses content into an AST, but features several utilities that can help you deal with the complexity of the AST without bogging you down in details or complex AST-navigation code.

 ## Features

+- Fully multiplatform parsing library, which can be used on JVM, Android, JS, and iOS targets.
 - Simple, combinatorial API for constructing complex parsers from simpler ones
 - Parsing API does not rely on generics, which make your code difficult to read.
 Instead, it relies on node tagging and helper functions available to all Node types for evaluating an AST, rather than specific properties of specific class types.
 - Recursive-descent parsing does not require separate lexing and parsing phases
 - Parsers and AST are both immutable structures, and can safely be used in multithreaded code
-- Evaluating a parse tree uses the visitor pattern.
-Strict separation between parsing and evaluation makes each phase simpler and easier to understand.
+- Parse trees can be evaluated during parsing using `MappedParser`, or you can evaluate it afterward from the full AST with its `Visitor` API.
+You can also combine the two: simplify particular subtrees with `MappedParser` to make the final AST easier to understand and navigate.

 ## Basic Usage